 In truth, no matter what you choose for your vision correction – LASIK, SMILE, glasses or contacts – caring for your vision can be expensive!
 All these treatments are an investment in your vision and your quality of life over many years.
 Instead of considering only the immediate cost of each option, be sure to invest in a long-term plan that matches your lifestyle.

-At Heart of Texas Eye Institute, we believe that finances should not stand in the way of clear vision.
+At Heart of Texas Eye Care, we believe that finances should not stand in the way of clear vision.
 We offer multiple low monthly payment plans and 0% financing options that can fit nearly any budget.